If you’re not connected to the sewer you need a wastewater treatment system. Wastewater disposal systems treat sewage and greywater in your backyard.

 The systems are installed in the ground and use bacteria to treat solids, grease and fats which come from the toilet, bathroom, kitchen and laundry.

 Wastewater disposal systems do not purify sewage.
 They reduce the volume of solids and prepare sewage for disposal.

 If you are installing or making any alterations to a septic tank system you must first apply to Council for a permit.

-- Complete and return the application form to Council.
+- Complete and return the application form to Council with the applicable fee.